- Recommended Products

-No survival pantry is complete without this book.
-Eating on the Run will equip you with a working knowledge of dozens of readily harvestable plants, grasses, nuts and berries that require little, if any, preparation.
-You will learn how to distinguish safe plants from toxic varieties, which parts of the plant are edible, and when and where you’re likely to find abundant supplies each season.
-Plus, the author shares delicious ways to enjoy the plants while on the move.
-There are some 2,000 edible plants recorded, most of which are not cultivated as crops.
-Growing wild, these little-appreciated but healthful and palatable plants can feed you well in the wilderness at every time of the year, even in the dead of winter.
+Eating on the Run will equip you with a working knowledge of dozens of readily harvested plants, grasses, nuts, and berries that require the least, if any, preparation.
+You will learn how to distinguish safe plants from toxic varieties, which parts of the plants are edible and when, and where abundant supplies are likely to be in each season.
+Plus, the author shares delicious ways to enjoy the plants when on the move.

 Wandering the woods in search of mushrooms is one of life's great pleasures.
 But be careful to pick the right ones!
 With Edible Mushrooms in your backpack, you'll know to pick only the safest, most delicious chanterelles, truffles, morels, and more.
 Author Barbro Forsberg presents 40 edible species and reveals how, when and where to find them-knowledge gained over the course of four decades spent mushrooming in the woods.